• First Generation

 Second Generation

-The land was later passed on to our Nana and Papa, who took the next step in the family’s agricultural legacy.
+The land was later passed on to our grandparents, who took the next step in the family’s agricultural legacy.
 In the late 90s, they planted the first Shiraz vineyard, followed by a second one in the early 2000s.
-Our Nana & Papa are still out tending to those same vines most days.
+For 26 years they have had the privilege of being grape growers for some of the region's most well-known wineries.
+Our Grandparents are still out tending to the vines most days.

 Third Generation